r-lib/pkgdown/tests/testthat/_snaps/package.md

     Condition
       Error in `as_pkgdown()`:
-      x Could not parse the config file.
+      x Could not parse the config file. i Edit 'assets/bad-yaml/_pkgdown.yml' to fix the probkem.
+      Caused by error in `yaml.load()`:
       !
-Scanner error: mapping values are not allowed in this context at line 2, column 8 i Edit 'assets/bad-yaml/_pkgdown.yml' to fix the problem.
+Scanner error: mapping values are not allowed in this context at line 2, column 8